hannesgnann-hub/easyalias/mac_src/docs/ARCHITECTURE.md

 Later:

-- settings window
 - signed and notarized release automation
+- a monochrome/branded tray icon set per platform
-- Automations now ship on macOS, Windows, and Linux; the sandboxed Mac App Store edition remains intentionally excluded (see its architecture doc)
+- Automations, timed schedules, global shortcuts, and the tray now ship on macOS, Windows, and Linux; the sandboxed Mac App Store edition remains intentionally excluded (see its architecture doc)